Program Signals Overview for ERAS Applicants

 What are program signals?

-Program signals offer you the opportunity to express interest in individual residency programs at the time of application.
-Program signals are intended to be used by residency programs as one of many data points in deciding whom to invite to interview.
+Program signals offer you the opportunity to express interest in individual programs at the time of application.
+Program signals are intended to be used by programs as one of many data points in deciding whom to invite to interview.

 You can send program signals for each specialty to which you intend to apply.
 The number of available signals varies by specialty.
 Specialties determine the number of signals based on their goals for signaling, their number of programs, and the average number of applications submitted per program in their specialty.